forty9er/bands-near-u/README.md

 ## Approach
 We proceeded to build this app using the Agile methodologies we practise at Makers Academy.
 Twice (or three times) daily stand-ups, twice weekly retros and pair programming, rotating pairs twice a day.
 This way each one of us had some input in every facet of the app and we had a good understanding of what we were each doing at any given time.

+Unfortunately due to the short time scale, our desire to produce a polished final presentation, and our lack of experience with JavaScript testing we did not practise a great deal of TDD.
+There are some Protractor tests in there (we had originally intended to use Angular.js), but test coverage is admittedly poor.
+Writing further tests here and better aquainting myself with JavaScript testing is high up the agenda for me right now.

 As the application is location-based it was important to implement a responsively-designed UI.
 For this we used Bootstrap, re-organising the elements for smaller screens and hiding the brand name to make more room for the search bar (the brand logo remains in either case).

 ##### Project Working Document and User Stories